About the Program

 Performance Venues and Opportunities

-The recently renovated Humanities Theatre is the principle venue for faculty- and student-directed productions in the BA major in theatre and performance.
-Students in the major have also used alternative and nontraditional theatre spaces, including the Underground Theatre (located in the Performing Arts Center) and Dance Theatre Lab (located in the Dance Building), particularly when developing independent projects with student clubs and organizations that present extracurricular performances.
-In addition, students are encouraged to see a wide range of performances by professional companies and other Conservatory of Theatre Arts productions at the Performing Arts Center.
+The recently-built Center for Media, Film, and Theatre (CMFT) is the principle venue for faculty- and student-directed productions in the BA major in theatre and performance, including the BA Mainstage and THP Senior Project productions.
+In addition to the Humanities Theatre, students in the major have used alternative and nontraditional theatre spaces, particularly when developing independent projects with students clubs and organizations that present extracurricular performances.
+Students are also encouraged to see a wide range of performances by professional companies and other Conservatory of Theatre Arts productions at the Performing Arts Center.